The Problem With Apu Continues: 'The Simpsons' Creator Addresses Controversy; Adi Shankar Starts Writing Contest to Fix Character

 When controversies go viral on Twitter, we’re always left with the resounding question: What are you going to do about it?
 Sometimes it’s nothing, and the issue fades from memory.
 Sometimes a letter-writing campaign or petition is launched, and sent to a person in power who never reads it.
 In the case of Apu in The Simpsons, Indian-American producer and YouTube personality Adi Shankar decided to take things a step further.

-On Monday, Shankar announced that he’s running a screenwriting contest for people to rewrite Apu’s character (via Mashable).
+On Monday, Shankar announced that he’s running a screenwriting contest for people to rewrite Apu’s character (via Mashable) on Coverfly, a screenwriting discovery platform.
 “No more arguing, I want solutions!” he wrote in the Facebook post announcing the contest.

 Shankar then spoke about the competition in a video shared by Kanye West, asking people to submit 21-23 minute spec scripts about Apu’s character.